A Cigale module tailored (not only) for Low-Luminosity AGN: Abstract

 \section{Abstract}

-{ The spectral energy distribution (SED) of low-luminosity active galactic nuclei (LLAGN) poses distinct challenges, primarily due to their radiation being comparable to their host galaxy and the complex accretion physics involved.
-This study unveils a novel module tailored for the CIGALE framework, explicitly aimed at the intricacies of SED fitting for LLAGN.
-This innovative module combines the empirical $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relationship with physically grounded accretion models, specifically advection-dominated accretion flows (ADAFs) and truncated accretion disks, to more precisely depict LLAGN's central engine emissions.
+{ The spectral energy distribution (SED) of low-luminosity active galactic nuclei (LLAGN) presents unique challenges due to their emissions being comparable to their host galaxy's radiation and the complexity of the accretion physics involved.
+In this study, we introduce a novel CIGALE module specifically designed to address these challenges.
+The module combines the empirical $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relationship with physically motivated accretion models, such as advection-dominated accretion flows (ADAFs) and truncated accretion disks, providing a more accurate depiction of LLAGN's central engine emissions.
+A mock analysis of the module revealed good recovery of true parameters, with only a slight bias toward higher input values, further validating its reliability.

-Applied to a curated selection of 52 X-ray-detected local galaxies, mainly LINERs and Seyferts, we conducted an extensive analysis to evaluate the module's accuracy against higher-luminosity AGN from the COSMOS and SDSS datasets.
-Our module proves adaptable at estimating bolometric luminosities with remarkable accuracy, even amid significant galaxy contamination.
-We also introduce an X-ray bolometric correction formula spanning ten orders of magnitude in luminosity.
+We tested the module on a sample of 50 X-ray-detected local galaxies, including LINERs and Seyferts, where it demonstrated good estimation of bolometric luminosities, even in the presence of significant galaxy contamination.
+Notably, the previous X-ray module failed to provide AGN solutions for this sample, stressing the need for a novel approach.
+Comparisons with mid-luminosity AGN from COSMOS and SDSS datasets confirm the module’s robustness and applicability to AGN up to $L_\mathrm{X}<10^{45}$ erg/s.
+We also expanded the X-ray to bolometric correction formula, making it applicable to AGN spanning ten orders of magnitude in luminosity, and revealing lower $k_\mathrm{X}$ values for LLAGN than typically assumed.

-We also analyzed the $\alpha_\mathrm{ox}$, the index representing the slope between the UV and X-ray emissions, revealing unique trends diverging from high-luminosity AGN.
-Contrary to quasars, where $\alpha_\mathrm{ox}$ correlates with $\lambda_\mathrm{Edd}$, LLAGN exhibit either a constant or weakly correlated $\alpha_\mathrm{ox}$ values.
-This variance highlights a shift in accretion dynamics and photon production in the low luminosity regime.
-Furthermore, for these LLAGN, we observe a decrease of 1.4 dex in specific star formation rates from the entire galaxy to a central 9-arcsecond aperture, suggesting a possible indication of a feedback mechanism in these sources.
+Additionally, our analysis of the $\alpha_\mathrm{ox}$ index, representing the slope between UV and X-ray emissions, uncovered trends that differ from those observed in high-luminosity AGN.
+Unlike quasars, where $\alpha_\mathrm{ox}$ correlates with $\lambda_\mathrm{Edd}$, LLAGN exhibit nearly constant or weakly correlated $\alpha_\mathrm{ox}$ values, suggesting a shift in accretion physics and photon production mechanisms in low-luminosity regimes.

-Our insights affirm the critical role of a multiwavelength strategy in AGN research, revealing a distinct behavior for LLAGN from that of quasars.
-This contribution significantly enriches our comprehension of LLAGN, providing a robust framework for future studies to provide a complete census of the AGN population.}
+These results underscore the importance of a multiwavelength approach in AGN studies and reveal distinct behaviors in LLAGN compared to quasars.
+Our findings significantly advance the understanding of LLAGN and offer a comprehensive framework for future research aimed at completing the census of the AGN population.}

 \keywords{galaxies: active --- active galactic nuclei: low-luminosity --- techniques: spectral fitting}